 The Savegre Biosphere Reserve is located on Costa Rica's central Pacific coast and borders two other biosphere reserves in the north and east.
-Due to its varied topography, as well as its heterogeneity of microclimates, it is one of the most biodiverse sites in the country.
+Due to its varied topography and its heterogeneity of microclimates, it is one of the most biodiverse sites in the country.

-The Savegre Biosphere Reserve borders the La Amistad Biosphere Reserve in the north and east, and the Cordillera Volcánica Central Biosphere Reserve in the north.
-This biosphere reserve represents the first and only reserve in the country to contain an important marine-coastal component.
+The Savegre Biosphere Reserve borders the La Amistad Biosphere Reserve in the north and east and the Cordillera Volcánica Central Biosphere Reserve in the north.
+It represents the first and only reserve in the country to contain an important marine-coastal component.
 Consequently, the site has a high value in ecosystems, biodiversity, water resources, and connectivity.

-The biosphere reserve has a population of approximately 50,000 inhabitants, who live mostly in the transition zone with a few inhabiting the buffer area.
+The Savegre Biosphere Reserve has a population of approximately 50,000 inhabitants, who live mainly in the transition zone, with a few inhabiting the buffer area.
 The main productive activities are agriculture and livestock (about 75%).

-Coffee and livestock are farmed between 800 and 1,500 m (2,600 and 4,900 ft).
-Below 800 m (2,600 ft ) — the area with the lowest forest cover and therefore greatest intensity of land use — the main economic activities are palm oil, forestry, vanilla, annual crops, cattle rearing and artisan fishing.
+Coffee and livestock are farmed between 800 - 1,500 m (2,600 - 4,900 ft).
+Below 800 m (2,600 ft ) is the area with the lowest forest cover and, therefore, the highest land use intensity.
+The main economic activities are palm oil, forestry, vanilla, annual crops, cattle rearing, and artisan fishing.

 Ecotourism has increased significantly in recent years and has become a source of socioeconomic growth in the region.